AstroMined/debtonator/docs/adr/compliance/adr013_implementation_checklist_v2.md

   - [ ] Test balance calculation with 4 decimal precision
   - [ ] Test rounding behavior at API boundaries

+**Progress**: 1/3 service test files completed (33%)

-## Phase 6: Documentation Updates
+## Phase 6: Documentation Updates ✓

-- [ ] Update ADR-013 with the new implementation approach:
+- [x] Update ADR-013 with the new implementation approach:
-  - [ ] Add section on Pydantic V2 compatibility
+  - [x] Added comprehensive section on Pydantic V2 compatibility
-  - [ ] Update examples to use Annotated types
+  - [x] Updated examples to use Annotated types
-  - [ ] Explain why this approach was chosen
+  - [x] Explained why this approach was chosen
+  - [x] Added dictionary validation strategy details
+  - [x] Added usage examples for all types
+  - [x] Expanded benefits section

 - [x] Update `docs/guides/working_with_money.md`:
   - [x] Update examples to use the new types